playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-1-16b5/index.md

 });
 ```

-<figcaption>Test suite for the feature shell Angular module.</figcaption>
+> Test suite for the feature shell Angular module.

 We'll also add a shell component.